parmentelat/r2lab-obsolete/portal/registration.md

 - Click the **[Sign up](http://dev.myslice.info/register)** button
 - In the Organization tab, select: **INRIA - INRIA OneLab**
-- Fill the for with the requested info (*name, surname, password, etc*).
+- Fill the form with the requested info (*name, surname, password, etc*).
 However, as far as keys, you'll have two options:
  - (Advanced) I know what means and I aready have a key generated, then:
-> Clic in select file button, find at your directiories your key and add to the form.<br>
+> Click in select file button, search at your computer your correspondent key and add to the form.<br>
 Once chosen the manual delegation of credentials option, a **[complementary step](https://portal.onelab.eu/portal/manual_delegation)** is required and can be done after the validation of your account by the manager of your organization.

  - (Default and recommended) I have no keys or I am not an advanced user or I have doubts what means, then: